actionhero/actionhero/docs/servers/websocket.md

 You can also inspect `client.state` ('connected', 'disconnected', etc).
 The websocket client will attempt to re-connect automatically.

+If you want to communicate with a websocket client outside of an action, you can call `connection.send(message)` on the server.
+In the client lib, the event message will be fired.
+So, `client.on('message, function(m){ ... })`.
+Be sure to add some descriptive content to the message you send from the sever (like perhaps `{"type": 'message type'}`) so you can route message types on the client.

 ## Methods

 Methods which the provided actionheroWebSocket object expose are: